-How to Escalate Tickets from Jira Service Management to Jira Cloud Automatically with a Two-Way Sync for Issues
+How to Sync Tickets between Jira Service Management and Jira Cloud Automatically

-These step-by-step instructions will show you how to automatically escalate tickets from Jira Service Management to an escalation queue in Jira with Unito’s two-way sync for issues.
+These step-by-step instructions will show you how to automatically escalate tickets from Jira Service Management to an escalation queue in Jira with Unito’s 2-way sync platform.
 It can save valuable time by eliminating manual input for software development teams, engineers, product managers, project management, and anyone else who uses Jira.
 Every detail of your issues will stay in sync automatically so users on both sides can access the same real-time information without switching tools.

 Jira + Jira Service Management Synced Open Tickets Unito two-way sync